Horizontal Reference Datum

 One Datum with Many Versions and Abbreviations

-NAD83 had undergone several updates since 1986.
-There are several versions of NAD83.
-For example, the National Geodetic Survey has adjusted the NAD83 datum for times since the original geodetic datum estimation in 1986.
+Since 1986, geodisists have made several updates to NAD83.
+Actually, because of these changes, there are more than one version of NAD83.
+For example, the National Geodetic Survey has adjusted the NAD83 datum four times since the original geodetic datum estimation in 1986.

 - NAD83 (1986): This version was intended to be geocentric and used the GRS80 ellipsoid.